mongodb/mongo-cxx-driver/etc/releasing.md

   distribution tarball.
 - If the script succeeded at creating the distribution tarball, pass it directly with `--dist-file ./build/mongo-cxx-driver-rX.Y.Z.tar.gz`.
+- If the only open JIRA ticket is the ticket tracking the release itself, pass `--allow-open-issues`.

 If all goes well, run the command again without `--dry-run`.
 This should update Jira and create a draft release on GitHub.